StructuresComp/dismech-rods/README.md

 ***

 ### Running Examples
-DisMech is setup so that simulation environments can be instantiated using a single cpp file called `robotDescription.cpp` and a parameter file in the form of a text file.
+DisMech is setup so that simulation environments can be instantiated using a single cpp file called `robotDescription.cpp`.

 Several example of working DisMech simulations can be seen in the `examples/` directory.
 In order to run an example, copy the example cpp file into the main directory and then compile DisMech.